 3. Mix Wood and Metal Frames—but Unify

 Wood tends to be traditional, while metal has a modern feel.
 Can you display both in the same room?
 Yes!
 But I do suggest unifying them in terms of color or texture.
-For example, using a textured black metal frame with a textured wood frame such as Profile 543 in Black Dune.
-For more on wood vs. metal, see our article on How to Choose Between a Wood and Metal Frame.
+For example, using a textured metal frame like our Profile 99 in Satin Black with our textured wood frame Profile 543 in Black Dune.
+For more on wood vs. metal, see our article on How to Choose Between a Wood vs Metal Frame.

 4. Symmetry Isn’t the Only Way